-Extra beds can brought into rooms for £60 a night, plus VAT, and children are welcome throughout the hotel.
+Some rooms sleep up to two kids; under-sixes stay for free and six to 16 year-olds for £20 a night, plus breakfast.
 Babysitting is £8 an hour (£10 an hour after midnight), with a booking fee of £30 plus VAT.
-There's a considered kids' menu in the restaurant.
+There's a kids' menu in the restaurant too.

 Grab a table beside the Cliveden Dining Room’s French windows, for the stunning views of the parterre.

 A dapper ensemble for Mr Smith; something suitably decadent for his mistress.
 Leave your jeans at home.

 The chandeliered, portrait-lined Cliveden Dining Room serves up a seasonally changing menu of elevated local fare.
 Mains include dishes such as wild roe deer with salt-baked beetroot, acorn squash gnocchi and Cornish turbot with artichokes; there’s also an evening tasting menu for those with decision fatigue.
 And for dessert?
 Decadent Maracaibo chocolate parfaits and velvety cheesecakes, of course.
 A less-formal gastropub-style menu is overseen by the head chef in The Astor Grill – a more casual yet cosmopolitan eatery (formerly Lord Astor's stable block).
 Dishes such as grilled sea bream with haricot beans and the cheese-topped Astor Burger with Monterey Jack, house relish and spiced slaw hail from both sides of the Atlantic, much like the aristocratic family.